rubonz/GetMyWeather/README.md

 # GetMyWeather

-GetMyWeather works with [OpenWeather API](https://openweathermap.org/api) in Golang and Rust.
+GetMyWeather is written using Golang and Rust, works with [OpenWeather API](https://openweathermap.org/api), and gets weather information for a specific city.